boltops-tools/lono/docs/_docs/tutorials/ec2/import.md

 #### app/definitions/base.rb

-Even though the template exists in the `app/templates` folder, a template definition in `app/definitions` is required to tell lono to generate to template to the `outputs` folder.
+Even though the template exists in the `app/templates` folder, a template definition in `app/definitions` is required to tell lono to generate to the template to the `outputs` folder.
 Here are the contents of `app/definitions/base.rb`:

 ```ruby
 template "ec2"